 CDFAs are also neutral parties in the collaborative law environment, but in this instance they are members of a team that includes attorneys, divorce coaches, and other professionals dedicated to helping both spouses reach a settlement agreement that addresses their respective needs and goals.
 They focus on educating the couple so that the latter can make informed financial decisions about their futures.

 Divorce requires you to make decisions that affect your future, and without guidance from the right professional, you could end up harming your prospects instead of helping them.
-At Haas Tharrington, we will ensure that you have the advice you need to identify your financial goals and craft a settlement that supports them.
+At Haas & Associates, we will ensure that you have the advice you need to identify your financial goals and craft a settlement that supports them.
 To schedule a consultation, contact us today.